Local Storage seems to be disabled in your browser.

 On Pete Kinsella’s retirement in 2000, Kevin and his wife Liz purchased the company, with Kevin taking over the role of Managing Director.
 Since that time, the company has continued to grow, employing more staff and expanding it’s product range and services.

 In 2016, Trig Instruments became the exclusive New Zealand distributor for Horizon Singapore's range of GNSS and Total Station survey instruments and from Norway, the DigPilot range of 2D and 3D machine control solutions.
 Offering a greater range of products, better support and training.

 In 2019, Trig Instruments became the exclusive New Zealand distributor for Stonex, Italy's high-end range of GNSS, Total Station and laser scanner survey solutions.

-2020 was a challenging year with the Covid-19 pandemic, but it also brought a lot of infrastructure work to NZ which enabled Trig Instruments to pick up the agency for Hemisphere Machine Control systems, which sat perfectly alongside the existing range, to offer a full gamut of solutions to the civil and contracting sector.
+2020 was a challenging year for New Zealand with the Covid-19 pandemic, but it also brought a lot of infrastructure work, which enabled Trig Instruments to pick up the agency for Hemisphere Machine Control systems, which sat perfectly alongside the existing range, to offer a full gamut of solutions to the civil and contracting sector.

 - UK Daily Telegraph